hphelion/documentation/migration-overview-reference.md

 	Where:

     	tenant_id - xsd:string - The ID for the tenant or account in a multi-tenancy cloud.
+You can find the tenant ID on the API Keys page in the management console.

 		server_id - csapi:ID or UUID -- Server ID.
 This parameter can be an integer ID or a UUID.
 In either case, the specified server must be in the addressed Availability Zone.